jboss-developer/jboss-eap-quickstarts/deltaspike-invocationhandler-basic/README.md

 The quickstart consists of the following classes:

- - InvocationHandlerTestAbstractClass - Abstract implementation class implementing a partial CDI Bean.
+ - ExampleInvocationHandlerAbstractClass - Abstract implementation class implementing a partial CDI Bean.
 This class could contain concrete methods as well as abstract.
-The abstract methods (for example, "sayHello") will be filled in by the InvocationHandler itself (InvocationHandlerTestHandler in this case).
+The abstract methods (for example, "sayHello") will be filled in by the InvocationHandler itself (ExampleInvocationHandlerImplementation in this case).
 The concrete methods will use the implementations provided within this class.
- - InvocationHandlerTestInterface - The methods in this interface will all be provided via the InvocationHandler itself  (InvocationHandlerTestHandler in this case)
+ - ExampleInvocationHandlerInterface - The methods in this interface will all be provided via the InvocationHandler itself  (ExampleInvocationHandlerImplementation in this case)
- - InvocationHandlerTestBinding - This Annotation is used to bind the Bean classes and interfaces to an InvocationHandler
+ - ExampleInvocationHandlerBinding - This Annotation is used to bind the Bean classes and interfaces to an InvocationHandler
- - InvocationHandlerTestHandler - This class implements a dynamic InvocationHandler.
+ - ExampleInvocationHandlerImplementation - This class implements a dynamic InvocationHandler.
 When "sayHello" is called on the Bean, the "invoke" method will be called in its place.

 It does not contain any user interface; the tests must be run to verify everything is working correctly.